Controlled schools governors Q&A

 CSSC had the privilege to interview individuals within controlled schools on their role as a governor.

-Find out more about the role of the Transferor Representative Council.
+Find out more about the role of the Transferor Representatives' Council.

 Board of Governors Q&A

 Q. Tell us about your career journey and what has led you be a representative on the Board of Governors at Largymore Primary School.

 A. My career to date has mainly centered around business development and marketing, helping various employers win large cleaning and security contracts with the likes of Universities, Colleges and schools across the UK and Ireland.

 Currently, I work as part of the Centre for Economic Development and Social Inclusion team at Belfast Metropolitan College, helping companies innovate, upskill and train in a range of emerging technologies.
 I also assist with a programme called ‘Bring I.T.
 On’ which encourages school children of all ages to consider a wide range of roles in the IT sector in Northern Ireland.

 In terms of why I applied to join the Board of Governors at Largymore Primary School, at the time my daughter was due to commence P1 and I felt compelled to give something back to a school that really is at the heart of the community.